York Computer logo York Computer

 Ransomware used to target big corporations.
 Now it targets the businesses hackers know can't fight back — yours.
 Here's what you need to know.

-In 2023, over 70% of ransomware attacks targeted small and medium-sized businesses.
+In 2023, over 70% of ransomware attacks targeted small and medium-sized businesses, and the FBI's Internet Crime Complaint Center received more than 2,800 ransomware complaints from businesses that year alone (Source: FBI IC3, 2024).
 The average ransom demand was over $200,000 — and that doesn't include lost revenue, recovery costs, or the damage to your reputation.

 Hackers love targeting small businesses for one simple reason: small businesses often have valuable data but far fewer defenses than large corporations.
 If you're running a company on a few computers without dedicated IT support, you're a target.